 It’s easy to compare rates and car models on rentalcars.com.

 You’re often able to find some good deals and all bookings come with instant confirmation and free cancellation.

-We picked up our car in a location in the center of Seoul and the language barrier turned to be challenging when we got offered a rate which was more than 10% of the rate that we had booked.
+We picked up our car in a location in the center of Seoul and the language barrier turned out to be challenging when we got offered a rate that was more than 10% of the rate that we had booked.

 We finally resolved this by calling the Avis location at the airport who mastered English better and acted as an intermediary.